blockservice/echoin/docs/connect-testnet.rst

 Deploy a TestNet Node
 ======================

-In this document, we will discuss how to connect to the CyberMiles Travis TestNet.
+In this document, we will discuss how to connect to the CyberMiles Echoin TestNet.
 We will cover binary, Docker and "build from source" scenarios.
 If you are new to CyberMiles, deploying a Docker node is probably easier.

-While we highly recommend you to run your own Travis node, you can also ask for direct access to one of the nodes maintained by the CyberMiles Foundation.
-Send an email to travis@cybermiles.io to apply for access credentials.
-You still need the ``travis`` client either from Docker or source to access the node.
+While we highly recommend you to run your own Echoin node, you can also ask for direct access to one of the nodes maintained by the CyberMiles Foundation.
+Send an email to echoin@echoin.io to apply for access credentials.
+You still need the ``echoin`` client either from Docker or source to access the node.

 Binary
 ======

 Make sure your os is Ubuntu 16.04 or CentOS 7

-Download pre-built binaries from `release page <https://github.com/CyberMiles/travis/releases/tag/vTestnet>`_
+Download pre-built binaries from `release page <https://github.com/blockservice/echoin/releases/tag/vTestnet>`_
 -----------------------------------------------------------------------------------------------------------

 ::